Flight disruption: delay

 What resources are available when the delay occurs on board the aircraft?

 If the delay occurs on the tarmac after the doors of the aircraft are closed for take-off or after the flight has landed we will offer you drinks and snacks, accessible lavatories and proper cabin conditions, where it is safe to do so.
-If the delay exceeds three (3) hours and if the aircraft commander permits, we will offer passengers the option of disembarking.
+If it is feasible, we will offer ways to communicate with people outside of the aircraft.
+If the delay exceeds three (3) hours and if conditions allow it, we will offer passengers the option of disembarking.

 What are the steps to be followed by Air Transat, if a passenger cannot take the booked flight due to overbooking or cancellation resulting in a delay of 3 hours or more?